nilbus/Backbone.dualStorage/README.md

 Data synchronization
 --------------------

 When the client goes offline, dualStorage allows you to keep changing and destroying records.
-All changes will be send when the client goes online again.
+All changes will be sent when the client goes online again.

     // server online.
 Go!
     People.fetch();       // load cars models and save them into localstorage